CMO Built for B2B Founders

 Marketing as a necessary evil

-The founder knows they need marketing help but is not quite sure what that means yet.
-Product-market fit is still being shaped, the ICP is a hypothesis, and the message changes after every customer conversation.
-So they go looking for someone who can do everything: write the content, run the ads, manage the CRM, maybe design a landing page.
-A generalist who can figure it out as they go.
-What they are really looking for does not exist, and deep down they know it.
-So they compromise, usually toward execution, because at least execution is measurable.
+The founder knows they need marketing help but isn’t sure what kind yet.
+Product-market fit is still forming, the ICP is a hypothesis, and the message shifts after every customer call.
+So they go looking for someone who can do everything.
+What they’re really looking for doesn’t exist — so they compromise toward execution, because at least execution is measurable.
 The strategy can wait until things are more defined.
-Except things never get more defined without someone whose job it is to define them.
+Things never get more defined without someone whose job it is to define them.

 02